 Possible obligations that arises from past events and whose existence will be confirmed only by the occurrence or non-occurrence of one or more uncertain future events not wholly within the control of the entity; or a present obligation that arises from past events, but is not recognised because:

 - It is not probable that an outflow of resources embodying economic benefits will be required to settle the obligation.

 - The amount of the obligation cannot be measured with sufficient reliability.

-The non-linear relationship between changes in the interest rates and changes in bond prices and their Net Present Value.
-It is a very important market risk measure for portfolios containing (embedded) options.
+The non-linear relationship between changes in interest rates and changes in bond prices and their net present value.
+It is a very important market risk measure for portfolios containing embedded options.

 The way in which a company is governed and how it deals with the various interests of its customers, shareholders, employees, business partners and society at large.

-The Corporate Governance Committee assists the Supervisory Board in monitoring and evaluating the corporate governance of ING as a whole and the reporting thereon in the Annual Report and to the General Meeting, and advises the Supervisory Board on improvements.
+The Corporate Governance Committee, consisting of members of the Supervisory Board, assists the Supervisory Board in monitoring and evaluating the corporate governance of ING as a whole and the way it is reported on in the Annual Report and to the General Meeting of Shareholders.
+It advises the Supervisory Board on improvements.

 Cost of capital